Questions:1 - What are the aesthetics elements that make bonsai a piece of art and not only a tree planted in a pot?

 I have visited around 5o different countries on six continents and watched with great interest how bonsai is practiced and seen in different cultures.
 Is is clear that a local culture decides how people style bonsai.
 Some try to practice Japanese bonsai wherever they are and misunderstand the art in my opinion.
 Bonsai is about reflecting how you see YOUR real trees in YOUR environment.
 Soem cultures stress creativity, some stress following of strict rules.
 It shwos in the bonsai that they create.

 Clearly by now most innovations are done in the western part of the world.
 The Japanese culture is not good for innovators, it is very good for traditionalist.
 The best artist is the one that can copy the best.
 In the West this would be called craft and is seen widely as inferior to originality.
 In Japan a person who wants to innovate in bonsai is seen as 'rocking the boat' and this is not done.
 In the West an artist is seen as rebel in the best meaning of the word.
-An artist must innovate, otherwise he is not an artist.
+An artist must innovate, otherwise he is not an artist.5 - In your opinion, where are the greatest innovations happening and why there?

 It is called 'naturalistic' because it is not natural, otherwise it would be called 'natural style'.
 It is super-natural, better than nature, but being felt as the essence of nature in a realistic way.
 All good bonsai are trying to create some essence of nature, most are doing this in an abstract way.
 The naturalistic style does this in a realistic way.
 The naturalistic style can be described as impressionistic while the traditional style and especially the modern style are expressionistic.
 Meaning that in the modern style there is no attempt to make something that looks like a real tree, rather from the inner view of the artist a sculpture is made that vaguely reminds us of something like a tree on another planet.
 The naturalistic tree reminds us more of a tree in our real world.
 When standing in front of a naturalistic tree one wonders about the greatness of nature.
 When standing in front of a modern bonsai one wonders about the greatness of the artist.
 When standing in front of a traditional bonsai one wonders about the greatness of zen-Buddhism.
 When standing in front of a 'western traditional' bonsai one wonders about the great results that evolve when one really follows the rules.
-Note how I use the word tree vs. bonsai.
+Note how I use the word tree vs. bonsai.6 - The naturalistic style aims to create bonsai that makes people believe that he was found in nature like that.
+In this sense, the artist tries to recreate the expression of nature and not of himself, right?
+In bonsai, there are someway to the artist express your feelings?
+Or he is expressing himself in the act of recreating the natural?

 7 - Is possible the bonsai artist express the urban setting instead of natural?
 How?